 What to Expect With Breast Augmentation

 You will likely be back to work within a week, give or take a few days, depending on the extent and type of procedure and physical activity required at your job.
-Scars begin to fade within four to six weeks; topical steroid cream or silicone gel can promote healing and reduce the chance of developing raised, red or irregular scars.
+Scars begin to fade within four to six weeks; topical steroid cream, silicone gel, r silicone sheeting can promote healing and reduce the chance of developing raised, red or irregular scars.
 While most patients heal well, scarring varies from patient to patient and is not totally predictable.
 Breast shape will start to settle within six weeks, but it may take six months to a year for the final results and scars to fully refine.

 Post-Treatment Care: Breast Augmentation